Supercharged Estate: 1992 Volkswagen Passat G60 Syncro – Sold?

 Gray market vehicles are usually on the minds of European car enthusiasts who yearn to own the forbidden fruit not sold stateside by foreign automakers.
 It typically means acquiring a version of a model sold domestically but with more power, better features, and in some cases, improved styling.
-In the case of this 1992 Volkswagen Passat G60 Syncro wagon listed here on Craigslist in Oak Park, Illinois, it’s about as good as it gets for fans of the B3-chassis Passat: all wheel drive, a supercharged G60 powerplant, and five-speed manual gearbox.
+In the case of this 1992 Volkswagen Passat G60 Syncro wagon originally listed in June 2021 on Craigslist in Oak Park, Illinois, it’s about as good as it gets for fans of the B3-chassis Passat: all-wheel-drive, a supercharged G60 powerplant, and five-speed manual gearbox.
 The Passat is listed for $8,400, and there’s really no suitable measuring stick for judging the fairness of the price considering your average B3 Passat, even with the VR6 engine, is a fairly cheap car at this point.
-If you are serious about buying this gray market VW, you can start the conversation by emailing the seller here.
-When you do, please remember to mention you saw his wagon featured here on GuysWithRides.com.

 The Passat has been with the seller for quite some time, so this isn’t a case of a flipper who got the hots to import a car from overseas in the hopes of a quick buck.
 The listing notes he purchased the Passat 19 years ago, and based on the rest of the description, this is exactly the kind of person you want to buy such an oddball car from.
 The Passat features a supercharged four-cylinder engine that was shared with the first-year Corrado G60, an engine not exactly known for its longevity.
 But the seller has put those fears to bed, as the supercharger has already been rebuilt under his stewardship.
 The seller notes he has done work himself and a full list of improvements is available should you reach out to him.
 Other repairs include Koni front shocks and all front suspension bushings.
 The tires are noted as needing replacement, and while the A/C was converted to R134A, refrigerant was never added so the system’s health is unknown.
 Overall, this is fairly unrepeatable if you’re either a Passat or a wagon enthusiast.
 Good luck with the purchase if you decide to bring this rare snow machine home!